typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 This unit, and the first semester, will culminate with Project 3, *Binding*, which will be presented in class on December 6.

 Students will assemble a collection of texts from *Spread*, combined with their original selection, into a “book.”
-The book will be a multi-page website with a homepage (cover), navigation (table of contents), individual pages for each text, and an introduction <nobr>(colophon)—</nobr>with consistent styles applied across all pages.
+The book will be a multi-page website with a homepage (cover), navigation (table of contents), individual pages for each text, and an introduction (colophon)—with consistent styles applied across all pages.

 We want to see effective multi-page design and navigation, advanced layouts (flexbox, grid), consistency across the pages and content, and polish/nuance.
 <!-- .secondary -->